Nintendo forecasts 16.5 million annual Switch 2 sales, hikes prices

 TOKYO, May 8 : Nintendo said on Friday it expects to sell 16.5 million Switch 2 units in the financial year ending March 2027 and for operating profit to rise 2.7 per cent to 370 billion yen ($2.36 billion).

-• Nintendo sold 19.9 million Switch 2 units in the financial year ended March 31.
+• Sold 19.9 million Switch 2 units in the financial year ended March 31.

 • Nintendo revises manufacturers' suggested retail prices of Japanese-language Switch 2 to 59,980 yen from 49,980 yen.